Export to KML

 KML format can be used to share places and or some of your map data with other non-ArcGIS users, as the required data is displayed in Google Earth or Google Maps.

 The XTools Pro “Export to KML” tool allows exporting multiple selected vector or raster datasets from ArcGIS to KML/KMZ files, that can be further used with Google Earth, Google Maps and other desktop or mobile applications and online services.

 Selecting input and output data

 By default the layers selected in the TOC window will appear in the input feature layer field.
 At that, any other layer from the TOC or any dataset from the disk can be selected.

 Default output KML/KMZ file will be automatically suggested for the output file, this can be changed to any other appropriate file and folder on the disk.

 Selecting field for labels

-If you wish to have point features in the exported KML file labeled, select the required attribute field (otherwise do not select any field).
+If you wish to have labeled features in the exported KML file, select the required attribute field (otherwise do not select any field).
 This option is available for single input layer only.
 Features are always labeled in the Contents window (in Google Earth, ArcGIS Earth etc.).

 There is an option provided for creating folders in the output KML files.
 Classifying input features by a field and creating corresponding folders allows you to have separate folders for each different type of symbology.
 For example, as it is given on the screenshot above, you can color code cities by the state (or county) field, and as a result, you will be able to turn on and off whole different states (or counties) in Google Earth application.
 Leave this field empty if you don't need folders in the output KML file.

 Selecting extraction boundaries

 A portion of the input layers features can be exported to KML file.
 It is possible to limit this portion specifying the required extraction boundaries.
 The boundaries can be defined in the following ways: